KimGakuba/PL-SQL-Group-work-/README.md

 ---

-✔ Step 3 — I created the package body:
+✔ Step 3 — we created the package body:
 Implemented:

 bulk_load_patients using FORALL